 Our Vision We will be a valued, responsive, creative organisation, through collaboration, inclusive growth and innovation, to improve the quality of life for every person in Clackmannanshire.
-Our Outcomes Clackmannanshire will be attractive to businesses and people and ensure fair opportunities for all.
-Our communitie and flourish.
-Our communities will be resilient and empowered so that they can thrive and flourish.
-Our families, chil dren and young people e will have the best possible start in life.
-Women and girls potential. s will be confident and aspirational, and achieve their full Our Priorities Growth, Jobs Reducing Child Poverty Raising Attainment Sustainable Health & Social Care Empower Families & Communities Our Values Be the CUSTOMER Listen to our custome and integrity. rs, communicate honestly and with respect Be the TEAM Respect each other ar nd work collectively for the common good.
-Be the LEADER focusing always on our vision and r high standards of people leadership ance.
-Be the COLLABORATOR Work collaboratively with our partners and communities to deliver our vision and outcomes.
-Be the INNOVATOR Look outwardly, be proactive about improvement and strive always for innovation and inclusive growth.
-Be the FUTURE ensuring that we deliver our vision and live become a valued, responsive Council with ration and creativity.
+Our Outcomes Our communities and flourish.
+Our families, chil nnanshire will be attractive to businesses and people and ensure fair nities for all. munities will be resilient and empowered so that they can thrive rish. lies, children and young people will have the best possible start in life. and girls will be confident and aspirational, and achieve their full Our Priorities Contract the Contract of the C Growth, Jobs Reducing Child Poverty Raising Attainment Sustainable Health & Social Care er Families Imunities Organisational Transformation Our Values Be the CUSTOMER Listen to our custome and integrity. rs, communicate honestly and with respect Be the TEAM Respect each other ar nd work collectively for the common good.
+Be the LEADER Make things happen, focusing always on our vision and outcomes, and deliver high standards of people leadership and corporate governance.
+Be the COLLABORATOR Work collaboratively with our partners and communit deliver our vision and outcomes.
+Be the INNOVATOR Look outwardly, be proactive about improvement and strival always for innovation and inclusive growth.
+Be the FUTURE ensuring that we deliver our vision and live become a valued, responsive Council with ation and creativity.